letstalkmandeep/Ola_Analysis_Project/README.md

 **Expected Impact:**
 Reducing unsuccessful bookings can help Ola **capture more existing demand, improve ride fulfilment, reduce customer frustration, and potentially increase booking revenue.**

+--

+## Problem 2 — High Driver Cancellation

+**Problem:**
+Driver cancellations are a major contributor to unsuccessful bookings, with **18.43K bookings cancelled by drivers**.
+This can negatively impact both **revenue and customer experience**.

+**Dashboard Evidence**

+> **18.43K bookings cancelled by drivers**

+The dashboard also highlights several reasons behind these cancellations, including:

+- **Personal & car-related issues**
+- **Customer-related issues**
+- **Other specified reasons**
+- **More-than-permitted-distance-related issues**

+**Business Question**

+> **Why are drivers cancelling such a large number of bookings, and how can Ola reduce avoidable driver cancellations?**

+### 💡 Future Plan — Driver Cancellation Reduction Program

+Ola could focus on the following actions:

+- 🎯 Identify drivers with **unusually high cancellation rates** and monitor their behaviour.
+- 📍 Analyse driver cancellations by **time and location** to identify operational hotspots.
+- 💰 Provide **targeted incentives during peak-demand periods** to improve driver availability.
+- 🗺️ Provide clearer **ride-distance and route information before acceptance** to reduce distance-related cancellations.
+- ⚠️ Introduce appropriate measures for **repeated or unjustified cancellations**.
+- 🛠️ Strengthen **driver support** for vehicle-related and personal issues that frequently lead to cancellations.

+**Expected Impact**

+A focused cancellation-reduction program could help Ola **increase successful rides, reduce lost booking opportunities, improve driver availability, and provide a more reliable customer experience.**

 ---

 # 📁 Repository Structure